What is Mitochondrial Mutation Detection?

 Causes of Low or Negative Results

-Symptoms When Test is Negative
+Symptoms When the Test is Negative

 Causes of High or Positive Results